smherwig/phoenix-fileserver/README.md

 ```

 Here, `macpassword` is the key used for the Merkle tree's HMAC, and `fs.std.mt`
-is the Merkle Tree output file.
+the Merkle Tree output file.

-Similarly, bd-vericrypt block device entails computing the merkle tree of a bd-crypt filesystem image:
+Similarly, a bd-vericrypt block device entails computing the Merkle tree of a
+bd-crypt filesystem image:

 ```
 ./makemerkle.py -k macpassword fs.crypt.img fs.crypt.mt